CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.2.4 Telework.md

 A regular in-house exchange of information between teleworkers, work colleagues and the institution SHOULD be ensured.
 All teleworkers SHOULD receive timely information about changes in security requirements and other security-related aspects.
 All colleagues of the respective teleworker SHOULD know when and where this can be achieved.
 Technical and organizational teleworking arrangements for task management, security incidents and other problems SHOULD be regulated and communicated to teleworkers.

-#### OPS.1.2.4.A9 Care and Maintenance Concept for Teleworking Places [Teleworker, IT Manager, IT Operations]
+#### OPS.1.2.4.A9 Caring and maintenance concept for teleworking stations [teleworker, IT manager, IT operations]

 For teleworking places, a special care and maintenance concept SHOULD be created.
 The following aspects SHOULD be regulated: contact person for the user service, maintenance appointments, remote maintenance, transport of the IT equipment and introduction of standard teleworking computers.
 In order for the teleworkers to remain operational, they should be named contact persons for hardware and software problems.